 By Julia Campbell, a social media and storytelling consultant for nonprofits and author of Storytelling in the Digital Age: A Guide for Nonprofits.
 She regularly provides useful tips and resources to the nonprofit sector through her blog, #501SocialBlog.
-Also, on October 8 in partnership with Nonprofit Tech for Good, Julia will be presenting a free webinar about how nonprofits can use social media to raise money online.

 While Facebook and Twitter may be waning a bit in popularity and usage, visual storytelling platform Instagram keeps growing in engagement and daily time spent on the site.

 The site shows no sign of slowing down, with 1 billion people using Instagram every month, 71% of them under the age of 35.
 If you are not tapping this Instagram market, you may be leaving a lot of potential on the table.

 So what keeps 35% of online adults engaged with and actively using Instagram?
 For most of these users, it’s Instagram Stories.

 In just one year, the daily user count for Instagram Stories jumped from 400 million (June 2018) to 500 million.
 That means that more than half of Instagram’s 1 billion users look at and consume Instagram Stories – EVERY DAY!

 Marketers are doubling down on Instagram Stories popularity with ad spend as well.
 A reported 2 million advertisers are purchasing ads to insert into Stories in 2019.

 Not only are Instagram Stories the must-use feature for individuals, brands, and organizations going into 2020, Facebook (Instagram’s owner) recently added the ability for 501c3 nonprofits to capture donations directly inside Stories!